ianstormtaylor/superstruct/Readme.md

 ### Documentation

-Read the **Getting Started** guide to familiarize yourself with how Superstruct works.
-After that, check out the full API reference...
+Read the getting started guide to familiarize yourself with how Superstruct works.
+After that, check out the full API reference for more detailed information about structs, types and errors...

 - [**Guide**](./docs/guide.md)
   - [Installing Superstruct](./docs/guide.md#installing-superstruct)